TrellixVulnTeam/swahilipython_SCMU/Doc/library/dbm.rst

    :meth:`get` and :meth:`setdefault` are now available in all database modules.

 .. versionchanged:: 3.8
-   Deleting a key from a read-only database raises database module specific error instead of :exc:`KeyError`.
+   Deleting a key kutoka a read-only database raises database module specific error instead of :exc:`KeyError`.

 Key and values are always stored as bytes.
 This means that when